Kibwezi: African Brotherhood Church

 ABC church is represented in Kibwezi township With many Branches including East Africa.
-Since its inception in 1945, The Africa Brotherhood Church has grown in leaps and bounds not only in all parts of the country including Nyanza province, as well as in other East and Central African Countries.
+Since its inception in 1945, The Africa Brotherhood Church has grown not only in the country but also in other East and Central African Countries.
 ABC has active ministries and churches in the Democratic Republic of the Congo, Rwanda, Tanzania and Uganda and still continues to grow its reach in mission.